 “The architectural style is distinctive, with apartments standing amongst landscaped public squares, parks and spectacular gardens.”

-With the relocation of both the US and Dutch embassies to this area, directly across the river from Pimlico, and the nearby regeneration of Battersea Power Station, Embassy Gardens is the centrepiece of the last great new district in the centre of London.
+With the relocation of the US embassy to the area, directly across the river from Pimlico, and the nearby regeneration of Battersea Power Station, Embassy Gardens is the centrepiece of the last great new district in the centre of London.
 It set record sales values during phase 1, and the second phase is set to deliver even further value growth.
 The project as a whole will include up to 1,750 new homes and over 20,000 sq m of office and flexible workspace spread over eight building plots rising up to 23 storeys in height.
+One Embassy Gardens will be the flagship commercial building, a 215,000 sq ft office building designed by Lee Polisano of PLP Architects.
+It will have exceptional commercial space over ten floors and a unique 360 degree roof terrace and winter gardens with spectacular views over the River Thames and central London.

 Pavilions photography credit: HAL Photographer: Simon Kennedy